sbrosinski/jenuecom/content/blog/chocolates.md

 date: "2022-05-08"
 ---

-This morning I woke up to the song Chocolate by Kylie Minogue.
+This morning I woke up to the song Chocolate.

 What did I have for breakfast?